Mouse Cursor Disappeared/Missing on Windows 10. How to Fix It?

 To restore your system, you will need to launch the Run dialog box.
 To start it, press Windows Key + R and type "rstrui.exe" in the Run dialog box.
 Press Enter on your keyboard.

 Select "Next" using the Tab key on your keyboard and press Enter.

 Now you will have to confirm your restore point.
-Your computer will be restored to the state it was in before the event in the "Description" field.
+Your computer will be restored to the state it was in before the event in The "Description" field.
 If you are good with your choice, select "Finish" using the Tab key on your keyboard and press Enter.
-System restore process will begin.
+The system restoration process will begin.

 We hope that at least one of the provided solutions helped you fix the problem with your mouse cursor gone missing, and you were able to get your cursor back.